 Day 8 Pokhara - Shanti Stupa - Phewa Lake

-Early in the morning, we walk to Shanti Stupa "the peace pagoda."
-From the temple, we will have a panoramic view of the chain of Annapurnas.
+Early in the morning, we walk to Shanti Stupa, the peace pagoda.
+From this unique temple, we should have a panoramic views of the stunning Annapurnas.
 After a good contemplative pause, we descend to Phewa Lake, which we cross by boat.
 Meals by the lake.
-In the afternoon we discover the banks of lake Phewa on foot, a nice way to discover Pokhara otherwise.
+In the afternoon we discover the banks of lake Phewa by bike, a lovely way to discover Pokhara.

 Day 9 Pokhara - Chitwan

-It is a big half-day transfer by road (5 hours) to the Chitwan National Park, a unesco world heritage site.
-Arrival at our accommodation in Chitwan for lunch after which we leave for our first peek of the park.
+It is a half-day transfer by road to the Chitwan National Park, a unesco world heritage site.
+Arrival at our accommodation in Chitwan for lunch after which we leave to discover our first peak of the park.

-Day 10 Chitwan: Canoeing - Elephant Ride - Warrior Dance Show
+Day 10 Chitwan: Canoeing - Elephant Riding - Warrior Dance Show

 Day 11 Chitwan - Kathmandu

-We take the road to Kathmandu and upon arrival we visit Swayambhunath, also called "the monkey temple."
+We take the road to Kathmandu and upon arrival we visit Swayambhunath.
+This temple is also known as 'the monkey temple' because cheeky monkeys from nearby forest come to "steal" offerings made to the Gods!
 The site overlooks the whole valley of Kathmandu and its surroundings.
-Option flight: We have the option to take a flight between Chitwan and Kathmandu.
+Optional flight: Today you can take a flight between Chitwan and Kathmandu.

 Day 12 Patan - Bodhnath - Initiation To Yoga - Vist Of A School - Kathmandu

-In the morning, we take the road towards Patan, one of the three ancient imperial cities of the valley, mainly Buddhist, known for its artisans founders of statues.
+This morning, we take the road to Patan, one of the three ancient imperial cities of the valley.
+It is mainly Buddhist and known for its statue artisans.
 We visit Patan, the alleys, the workshops of artisans, the bahals (local monasteries).
-We then transfer to Bodhnath and visit the big stupa located in the heart of the Tibetan quarter where many monasteries have been built.
-Here we experience a yoga initiation session.
-A visit to the Bal Mandir school: this school run by the state helps children from disadvantaged families to attend school.
-We spend part of the day with these children and share their daily lives.
+We then travel to Bodhnath and visit the big stupa located in the heart of the Tibetan quarter where many monasteries have been built.
+Here we can enjoy a traditional yoga initiation session.
+This afternoon, we visit Bal Mandir School: this government-run school takes care of abandoned children and youth from disadvantaged families.
+We have the unique opportunity to spend some time with these children and interact with their care givers.
 Return to Kathmandu for evening and dinner.